pulumi/pulumi/docs/design/formats.md

 To distinguish them from their ordinary counterparts, these subsetted language dialects are called CocoLangs.

 In the middle, CocoPack is a standard metadata representation for compiled and redistributable Coconut packages.
 This is the unit of distribution and dependency in the classical package management sense.
-CocoPack is multi-langauge and contains internal and exported modules, types, functions, variables, and code.
+CocoPack is multi-language and contains internal and exported modules, types, functions, variables, and code.
 All code is serialized into CocoIL, the CocoPack intermediate language, that can be evaluated by the Coconut toolchain.
 Because of computations, the final "shape" of a cloud topology is not determined until the CocoPack is evaluated as part of a deployment planning step.